 Susan J. Komen Breast Cancer Foundation

 Ladies over age 18 who are members of our parish are invited to become members of the Philoptochos.
-Our annual membership drive begins in January with our annual Membership Tea and culminates in April.
+Our annual membership drive begins in January with our annual Membership Tea (canceled for 2021) and culminates in April.
 However, we encourage membership renewals and gladly welcome new members throughout the year.

 Meetings and Events